yegor256/xdsd/_drafts/2014-04-17-how-xdsd-is-different.md

 we encourage everybody to report their suggestions and bugs.
 We even pay for them, read below.

+Since we don't have any formal communications, members of our project teams don't need to work at specific times.
+They work in their time zones and when it's convenient for them, including weekends.

 ## We Pay For Bugs

 [Bugs are welcome]({% post_url 2014/2014-04-13-bugs-are-welcome %})